-What was once White Sands National Monument, has been upgraded to White Sands National Park.
+What was once White Sands National Monument was upgraded to White Sands National Park in 2019.
 If beauty is a metric in this decision, then it was well deserved!

 While this comprehensive guide focuses on the need-to-know facts for visiting White Sands National Park, I have also created this guide to photographing White Sands that explains what I looked for in compositions and how the different times of day truly impact the photos.